 Solgerd Isalv studied at the Academy of Music and Drama, Gothenburg.
 She received tuition following the teachings and traditions of Yat Malmgren, Rudolph Laban and Anton Chekhov.
 Her Masters Degree in Opera also included basic acrobatic and musical theatre training along with specializations such as historical dance and stage fighting.
 Her double-studies in Opera and Acting also enabled the participation in an acting workshop for Larry Moss in Switzerland.

-After finishing her degree, Solgerd Isalv joyfully pursued her interest in improvisation at Improverket, Gothenburg.
+After finishing her degree, Solgerd Isalv joyfully pursued her interest in improvisation at Improverket, Gothenburg and in workshops with Impropera, London.
 She took a series of courses in the Gestalt Method for actors and started to focus on film, participating in workshops with specialists including the casting director Nancy Bishop.
 In one workshop, Director Goran Kapetanovic described Solgerd Isalv as unusually photogenic.
 Nevertheless Solgerd Isalv also enjoyed working in Radio Drama at the Swedish Radio Theatre.

 Skills include: Horseback Riding (Dressage, Jumping, also with Icelandic Horses),